Net Neutrality Resolution Expected To Pass Senate, But Still Has An Uphill Battle

 Current FCC Chairman Ajit Pai reviously made it clear that Obama-era rules that he considered interfering with free-market innovation and competition were on the chopping block.

-When it comes to the Internet, Pai has stated repeatedly that he wants to reintroduce to the so-called light-touch regulatory regime that was in effect from the Bill Clinton administration forward up until February 2015.
+When it comes to the internet, Pai has stated repeatedly that he wants to reintroduce to the so-called light-touch regulatory regime that was in effect from the Bill Clinton administration up until February, 2015.
 The net neutrality rollback returned jurisdiction over ISPs to the Federal Trade Commission.

 Ajit Pai, along with others who share his deregulatory philosophy, has also criticized the “Big Social” platforms for disfavoring content neutrality while at the same time advocating net neutrality.